despotadesdibujau/southsmalltalks/docs/how-to-deploy-in-pharo.md

 PharoConsole.exe minimal-ready.image loadMyApplication.st
 PharoConsole.exe myApplication.image
  ```
+So far  _My idea was to prepare a minimal image with every tool for load
+ code:Monticello,Metacello suporting all types of repositories
+ (filetree,github,gitbucket, gitlab,...etc),...etc._

+ _But luckily Pavel Krivanek [said](http://forum.world.st/Deploying-using-the-latest-minimal-image-of-Pharo-6-1-td5029737.html)_

+_"In Pharo 7 most of them are already part of the the minimal (Metacello)
+image."_

  ### Disable the reads to sources and changes
  [Wiht this script you can disable the calls to changes and sources](https://gist.github.com/despotadesdibujau/5c26d74763005a7e6bcf67954de811ef)